 LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

-The rector of the University of Navarra appeals to a magnanimous and supportive vision at the beginning of the academic year: "We intend to ensure that the health and economic crisis does not paralyze projects".
+The President of the University of Navarra appeals to a magnanimous and supportive vision at the beginning of the academic year: "We intend to ensure that the health and economic crisis does not paralyze projects".

 Alfonso Sánchez-Tabernero announces the construction of a new building that will also house the Science Museum.

 "At the University of Navarra, crises have never led us to park our projects, and even now we intend to ensure that the status health and economic crisis does not paralyze them".
 This was stated today by the President of the University of Navarra, Alfonso Sánchez-Tabernero, during the official opening of the academic year 2020-21.
 A singular event due to the circumstances, with a reduced capacity composed by the members of the plenary session of the Executive Council of the board Government and a representation of the highest authorities of Navarra.

 In this way, he announced that "the necessary steps are being taken to build, as soon as possible, a new Sciences Building" at campus in Pamplona.
 This space will have two different areas: the first will house the classrooms and laboratories that will allow the faculties of Medicine, Nursing, Science, and Pharmacy and Nutrition to grow; and in the second, the new Science Museum, which will be dedicated to research, Education and communication of nature and the environment.
 "We trust," he added, "that in this adventure we will have significant public support and the financial aid of many institutions and companies committed to biodiversity and sustainable development .